TotallyInformation/node-red-contrib-uibuilder/docs/uib-event-comms.md

 However, there _will_ be a set of standards that will allow a component node to make resources available to uibuilder-based front-ends.

 The important thing is that messages will be automatically routed both to and from the front-end.

-It is likely that there will be a mechanism in the `uibuilderfe.js` front-end library that will enable it to auto-load defined resources.
-Details to be defined later.

 ## How it works - the `uibuilder` node